intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/embedding.md

 * `inputDim`: Int > 0.
 Size of the vocabulary.
 * `outputDim`: Int >= 0.
 Dimension of the dense embedding.
 * `init`: String representation of the initialization method for the weights of the layer.
+See [here](initialization/#available-initialization-methods) for available initialization strings.
 Default is RandomUniform.
-You can also pass in corresponding string representations such as 'uniform' or 'normal', etc. for simple init methods in the factory method.
 * `wRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the input weights matrices.
 Default is null.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.